 Component Reliability and Maintenance Cost Commitments.

 Boeing may provide Customers a schedule reliability and/or maintenance cost guarantee with pre-defined remedies (Guarantees).
 These Guarantees address the recurring disruption to Customer operations and/or additional maintenance costs incurred by Customers as a result of Products that fail to meet specifications and requirements.
 Seller will reimburse Boeing for remedies paid to Customers that are attributable to Products that fail to meet the specifications and requirements of the Product, including requirements related to reliability, maintainability, and maintenance costs.

+A&D does not warrant a “fit for purpose” in relation to the delivered products, the products being “Boeing Design Products” as defined in the BSCA;

 Changes.